rafi-cohen/deep-inversion-hidden-networks/final_project/README.md

 cd src/deep_inversion
 python knowledge_distillation.py
 ```
-This will train a ResNet-50 from scratch, and will output for each epoch:
+This will train a ResNet-50 from scratch using our synthesized dataset, and will output for each epoch:
 test set accuracy, test set loss, train set accuracy, train set loss.
-The results will be located at `test_loss_accuracy_results.txt`
+The results will be saved as `test_loss_accuracy_results.txt`.
 A weights file named `student_params` will also be generated.
 To load it, use:
 ```python
 import torch